Local Honey Map

 Finding where to actually purchase local honey can be the hardest part of the process.
 Many producers sell through limited channels like weekend farmers markets, seasonal farm stands, or small online shops that may sell out between harvests.
 Direct purchases from the beekeeper, whether at a market, farm stand, or their own website, typically offer the freshest product.

-On Site?
+Farmers Market On Site? ?

 Sugarloaf Farmer's Market Site sells through Farmers Market, On Site? and ?.
 Check their website or social media for current market schedules and availability.